 - Rift Valley Fever (Endemic to Africa) - It is estimated that more than 750,000 deaths worldwide result from these mosquito-borne diseases annually.
 Here in the US, we are less aware of these deadly effects of the mosquito’s bite than those living in developing countries.
 We have taken great care both in controlling the mosquito population and in developing procedures for prevention, diagnosis, and treatment of a majority of mosquito-borne diseases.
 Our resulting disregard of mosquito-borne diseases is dangerous as more than 1,000 Americans annually contract serious illness from a single mosquito bite.
 We must make sure to remain protected to the best of our ability, which can be covered with use of our services here at Mosquito Squad.

 Outreach & Awareness

 Each year more than 625,000 people die from malaria.
 A majority of these deaths are children under 5 years old.
 Together we CAN put an end to these deaths.
-We at Mosquito Squad proudly partner with Malaria No More.
+We at Mosquito Squad of Hampton Roads proudly partner with Malaria No More.
 This non-profit organization is working to end malaria deaths by engaging world leaders, rallying the public, and delivering life-saving tools and education to families across Africa.
 5.4 million people in 17 African countries have already received mosquito nets funded by Malaria No More aiding in the 58% decline seen in the rate of child malaria deaths since 2000.
 Malaria No More needs help to extend its aid to the rest of sub-Saharan Africa and eliminate malaria deaths.
 Your gift will help fund the delivery of mosquito nets to families in at-risk areas in Africa as well as the provision of education on malaria prevention.